HowDoIGitHelp/CMSC23MDNotes/mdNotes/Logic_Programming_Paradigm.md

 ### Unification

-There are three types of Prolog terms [^1].
+There are three types of Prolog terms [@blackburn_learn_2006].
 By composing these terms you can express rich knowledge bases.

 1. Constants.
 These can either be atoms (known to us as strings such as `squirtle`) or numbers (such as `24`).
 2. Variables.
-(Those that start with an underscore or any uppercase letter such as `X`, `Z3`,`_4310`, and `List`.)
+Those that start with an underscore or any uppercase letter such as `X`, `Z3`,`_4310`, and `List`.
 3. Complex terms.
 These have the form: `functor(term_1,...,term_n)`.
 We've seen examples of these in predicates and queries such as `firetype(charmander)` and `isresistantto(X,Y)`

 The way Prolog is able to respond to interesting queries involving constants, variables and complex terms is through the **unification**.
 Unification algorithmically identifies **logically consistent substitutions** involving constants, variables, and complex terms.
 Unification in the context of Prolog works along the following rule:

 > Two terms unify if they are the same term or if they contain variables that can be uniformly instantiated with terms in such a way that the resulting terms are equal.

 This definition gives us the unification of trivial cases such as the unification of constants `squirtle` and `squirtle`.
 Prolog also unifies the complex terms `watertype(squirtle)` and `watertype(squirtle)` and the variables `X` and `X`.